pmorelli92/maybe/README.md

 ### What does it offer:

-The types exported by this library are immutable and thread safe.
-The json serialization and deserialization works in the same way as with the native types.
+The `Maybe[any]` type exported by this library is immutable and thread safe.
+The json serialization and de-serialization works in the same way as with the native types.
 Using this library will free you up from using pointers and possible panics.

 It also gets rid of the situations where an absence of value means something different from a default (zero) value.
 For example: a person with salary 100 means he/she has a paid job, 0 means an unpaid internship and null means unemployed.
-Supporting yourself with Option eliminates the usage of null replacing it with `HasValue`.
+Supporting yourself with `Maybe[int]` eliminates the usage of null replacing it with `HasValue`:

+- `salary.Value != 0` has a paid job.
+- `salary.Value == 0 && salary.HasValue` has an unpaid internship.
+- `salary.HasValue` does not have a job, this is serialized as `null` but you don't have to care about pointers.

 ### When should I use it: